Luv-crypto/Genomic-QA-Fine-Tuning/README.md

 MAX_LENGTH = 256
 ```

-Then run the quick start steps above.
+Then follow the Quick Start steps above.

 ---